• Skip to primary navigation

 How To Store Blueberry Macarons

 Macarons are delicate cookies that are typically made with almond flour, sugar, and egg whites.
 It's important to know how to store them properly to ensure that they remain fresh and delicious.
-Macarons can be stored in an airtight container at room temperature for up to two weeks.
-For longer storage, they can be frozen in a freezer-safe container for up to three months.

 When ready to enjoy, simply thaw the macarons at room temperature for about 30 minutes.
 After thawing, the cookies should be eaten within a day or two.
 With proper storage, you can enjoy fresh-tasting macarons any time of year!